 Metadata in Multi-region search

-For example, Knowledge Library A uses ‘UK’ as a value for the Jurisdiction field.
+For example, Knowledge Library A uses UK as a value for the Jurisdiction field.
 Knowledge Library B uses ‘England & Wales’.
-The users' will have to check both values, rather than just one value.
-Similarly with the fields themselves.
-If, Knowledge Library A uses Jurisdiction as a field but Knowledge Library B uses Country, both filters with their values will get displayed.
+Users will have to check both values, rather than just one value.
+Same with the fields themselves.
+If Knowledge Library A uses Jurisdiction as a field but Knowledge Library B uses Country, both filters and their values will get displayed.
 Spelling errors and typos will have the same effect.
 This can lead to confusion, fragmentation of information, and poor user experience.

-Some search fields show different names in different regions for search values.
+Some metadata fields show different names in different regions for search values.
 These localized values are optional and apply to Lookup, Taxonomy, and certain String fields.
-Users will be able to see matches for their region, so they won’t get the wrong results.
+Matches for their region will be displayed to users, so they won’t get the wrong results.

-iManage Work doesn't support localized values on documents.
+iManage Work doesn't support localized values for documents.
 You can't add them to Knowledge or Active document metadata schemas.

 If Knowledge documents are linked to a Matter, you can add Matter fields as facets or filters in Knowledge search.
 Matter fields do support localized values.
 So while document metadata itself can’t be localized, you can still give users localized filtering through Matter metadata.